Iluvitari/AZ104-Notes/Practice exam notes.md

 Back end pools and health probes are added by network contributors To target a specific client for each request through load balancer a session percistence to a client IP needs to configuring Backend pools can only have vms attached with standard sku public ip config or no ip config.
 Dynamic public ip means basic sku ip no standard.
+Before load balancing rules can be created a backend pool and health probe must be configured.

 Oauth:
 Required for AKS auth from aad